-Samsung Pay vs Google Pay: Which Is Best in 2022?
+Samsung Pay vs. Google Pay 2022: Which Is Best?

-Near field communication, or NFC, technology is what lets you make contactless payments at the store using your smartphone, and it’s become one of the world’s most preferred payment methods.
-With just a click of a button, you can buy any product or service.
-Nowadays, several digital wallets systems use NFC technology, including Samsung Pay and Google Pay.
+Near field communication, or NFC, technology is what lets you make contactless payments at the store using your smartphone, and it has become one of the world’s most preferred payment methods.
+By tapping a button on your device or tapping your device at the point of purchase, you can buy any product or service.
+Several digital wallets systems use NFC technology, including Samsung Pay and Google Pay.

-All the latest Samsung smartphones have Samsung Pay installed as a default app.
-NFC transactions are possible thanks to the Magnetic Secure Transmission technology, which transmits magnetic stripe data from your card to non-NFC terminals.
-In the U.S., though, Samsung has discontinued MST support for the S21 Samsung series phones.
+The latest Samsung smartphones have Samsung Pay installed as a default app.
+NFC transactions are gradually replacing an earlier technology, Magnetic Secure Transmission, which facilitates wallet payments to merchants that don’t yet have NFC capabilities.
+As part of its phaseout process, Samsung discontinued MST support beginning with the S21 Samsung series phones, PaymentsJournal reported.

-The simple swipe-up gesture payments make Samsung Pay a popular platform for millions of users.
+The simple swipe-up gesture of NFC payments makes Samsung Pay a popular platform for millions of users.
 It’s effortless to switch cards on Samsung Pay as well.
 This means you can make instant secure payments from your home screen or lock screens.